matteocorti/check_ssl_cert/README.md

       --ignore-connection-problems [state] In case of connection problems returns OK or the optional state
       --ignore-exp                 Ignore expiration date
+      --ignore-http-headers        Ignore checks on HTTP headers with --all and --all-local
       --ignore-host-cn             Do not complain if the CN does not match the host name
       --ignore-incomplete-chain    Do not check chain integrity